CWC Howard

 The Basic Infertility Workup

-If you have not been able to conceive after 12 months of having sex without the use of birth control, you may want to have an infertility evaluation.
+If you have not been able to conceive after 6-12 months of having sex without the use of birth control (depending on your age), you may want to have an infertility evaluation.
 The basic infertility workup includes:

 Testing for the Male Partner